Expert Witnesses for Copyright Infringement

 Copyright infringement can be “direct” or “indirect.”
 Direct infringement involves the sale of the copyrighted work.
 Indirect infringement occurs when the infringer uses the copyrighted work to sell other products.

-The Digital Millennium Copyright Act of 1998 (“DMCA”), among other things, define a set of safe harbors that may enable Internet service providers (“ISPs”) to limit their liability for infringing activities of their users.
+The Digital Millennium Copyright Act of 1998 (“DMCA”), among other things, defines a set of safe harbors that may enable Internet service providers (“ISPs”) to limit their liability for infringing activities of their users.
 The DMCA may give ISPs protection regarding cashing, information storage, and information location tools.

 From Litigation Consulting to Expert Testimony, We Have You Covered.